agile-ts/documentation/docs/main/StyleGuide.md

 ### 📝 .action.ts

-Here all actions of the Entity are listed.
+All actions of the Entity are defined in this file.
 In general, an action modifies the `State`, makes rest calls (through the functions provided by the [route.ts](#-routets) file), and computes some values if necessary.
 In principle, actions always happen in response to an event.
 For example, if the add todo button got clicked.